 Carbon neutrality: why and how?

-Developing low-carbon solutions
+Developing low-carbon solutions for our customers means less CO

 The EDF Group wants to increase the share of electricity in the energy consumed to replace more CO2-emitting energies.
 We therefore support our "gas customers" in their efforts to reduce energy consumption and improve energy efficiency through the French energy performance contracts (EPCs) and alternative energies when these are available (electricity, heat pumps, green gas and renewable energies, etc.).

-For example, Thales Alenia Space recently signed an energy performance contract for its site in Cannes, France, which represents 45% savings on energy used for hot water and 980 metric tons of CO2 emissions avoided each year.
+For example, Thales Alenia Space signed an energy performance contract for its site in Cannes, France, which represents 45% savings on energy used for hot water and 980 metric tons of CO2 emissions avoided each year.

 The Desc (Dalkia Energy Savings Center), created by Dalkia in 2013, also enables optimal management of the energy performance of Dalkia customer sites.
 The Desc center fits perfectly into the smart city concept by offering smart energy management among all stakeholders.